david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

         endpoint_uri="https://my-server.com/sign-up-flow",
     )

 This endpoint must, of course, be pointing to our server.
-We can use ngrok or a similar tool to expose our server to the internet.
+We can use serveo, localtunnel or a similar tool to expose our server to the internet.

 Finally, let's update the flow's JSON with :meth:`~pywa.client.WhatsApp.update_flow_json`: